What we collect, what we don’t.

 - The file size in bytes

-- Any filename label or memo you typed (included in the receipt bundle on our server, never written to chain)
+- Any filename label or memo you typed (kept only in our private server-side record — not included in the bundle you download and share, and never written to chain)

 - For sealed mode with the default mirror option: the